maarxx/PrioritizedHauling/README.md

 You'll add the mod.
 You'll enable the mod.

 It adds a new WorkGiver.
-I think this means it only works in New Games.

-If you are using Fluffy's WorkTab in Detailed Mode, you can see the new WorkGiver:"HaulPriority"/"Haul priority things" inside WorkType:"Haul".
+If you are using Fluffy's WorkTab in Detailed Mode, you can see the new WorkGiver:"Haul priority things" inside WorkType:"Haul".

 By default, this WorkGiver won't do anything.